 - foam paint brushes

 You can also use things like stickers, scrapbooking corner rounders, or glitter, to name a few suggestions.
-Help your little scholars trace or measure out paper to fit on top of the wipes container, brush adhesive to the top and apply the paper, and let them decorate their pencil boxes as they wish.
+Help your little scholars trace or measure out paper to fit on top of the wipes container, brush adhesive to the top, and then apply the paper.
+Let them decorate their pencil boxes as they wish!

 9. Print and store photos in an old baby wipes container

 Apparently, 4×6 photo prints fit perfectly inside a wipes container, and you can store quite a few!
 This is a great solution for today when we rarely print photos.
 When was the last time you saw a photo album in the store?
-But you’ll be glad you printed them and have safe storage for them on those rainy days when you want to reminisce!
+You’ll be glad you printed them and have safe storage on those rainy days when you want to reminisce!

 10. Make a Lego box your kids can use on the go